rerobots/docs/prelim.md

 This section presents terms that are not required if you only use the Web UI.

-The core of rerobots is its <abbr title="application programing interface">API</abbr>, which is built around tokens for authentication.
+The core of rerobots is its <abbr title="application programming interface">API</abbr>, which is built around tokens for authentication.
 An **API token** is a string that demonstrates authentication for the purpose of handling an API request. rerobots API tokens follow the JSON Web Token standard, [RFC